HOLODECK 2.0: Vision-Language-Guided 3D World Generation with Editing: Details of Evaluation

-We conduct a total of four online questionnaires; the first two focus on static scene generation in indoor and outdoor environments, respectively.
-Each of these two questionnaires comprises 30 distinct scenarios.
-For each scenario, participants answer four separate rating questions on a 10-point Likert scale (1 = worst, 10 = best), measuring: \begin{itemize} \item Object‐level quality of \holodeck v.s. \holodeck 2.0 \item Scene‐level quality of \holodeck v.s. \holodeck 2.0 \end{itemize}
+The first two focus on scene generation quality in indoor and outdoor environments, respectively.
+Each questionnaire contains 35 distinct scenarios.
+For every scenario, participants answer eight rating questions on a 1--10 scale (1 = worst, 10 = best), evaluating: